jagord24/jagord24.github.io/content/about.md

 ## Contact Information

-- **Email:** <jagord24@gmail.com>
+- **Email** <jagord24@gmail.com>
 - **[LinkedIn](https://www.linkedin.com/in/{{site.linkedin_username}})**
 - **[GitHub](https://github.com/{{site.github_username}})**

 I am a data and product Professional based in Philadelphia, PA skilled in navigating the intricacies of complex business processes, at the intersection of technology and supply chain.

 With a background in product managementat KatalystDI and specialized manufacturing at W.L.
 Gore & Associates, I have contributed to elevating technology products and refining complex manufacturing processes.

 I bring a strategic, data-driven, mindset to everything I do.

 ---